rhomobile/rhomobile-docs/eb/en/edge/api/Application.md

 <span class='text-info'>STRING</span> <span class='label'>Read Only</span>
 ####Description

 Page to navigate to in case of check of SecurityToken failed.
-Can be set in rhoconfig.txt: invalid_security_token_start_path;
+Can be set in rhoconfig.txt: invalid_security_token_start_path; This file is located in the installation folder of the EnetrpriseBrowser application installed on the device.
 ####Access
 <ul><li><i class="icon-book"></i>Class: This property can only be accessed via the API class object. <ul><li><code>EB.Application.invalidSecurityTokenStartPath</code> </li></ul></li></ul>